Escrow protects your deposit until the work is approved

 - Fixed Price vs. Hourly: Which Pricing Structure is Right for Your Freelance Project?

-- If you choose to release less than the agreed amount for a milestone, your freelancer may file a dispute for the remaining amount.
+- If you choose to release less than the agreed amount for a milestone, your freelancer or agency may file a dispute for the remaining amount.

 - When you end a contract with funds left in escrow, you’ll need to request an escrow refund.
-If the freelancer rejects your request, it also becomes an escrow dispute.
+If the freelancer or agency rejects your request, it also becomes an escrow dispute.

 - If both parties can’t agree on who should receive the remaining escrowed money, the dispute will go to mediation (see the escrow instructions for details).